thephpleague/uri-manipulations/README.md

 This main method `__invoke` expects one of the following argument:

 - an object which implements PSR-7 `UriInterface` or the `League\Interfaces\Uri` interface);
-- an object which implements `League\Interfaces\Component` Interface.
+- an object which implements `League\Components\ComponentInterface` Interface.

 and returns the URI string representation according to the settings you gave it using the remaining methods. **The returned string MAY no longer be a valid URI**